 Personal Details

 Name

 Staff or Student number

 Contact No

 Course of Study where applicable

 EMS Placement host and dates

 Numbers Mobile and Landline

 Were you working with radiation anywhere,

 apart from the University of Adelaide, during the

 monitoring period? (if yes please provide the

 details)

 Work Details

+Work Details

 Is there a specific Job Safety Analysis or Safe

-Operating Procedure for the task being Attached ☐ Yes ☐ No
+Operating Procedure for the task being Attached D Yes D No

 undertaken?
-(If yes attach SOP/JSA) 7 Millionicu II 100 II 110
+(If yes attach SOP/JSA)

-dildertakeri: (ii yes attacii 501 755A)

 Has training been conducted (view records) for the

 task undertaken

-taon and ortanon

 Incident Details

 What was the dose reading?

+-

 What is the period of dosimeter reading?

-What is the period of desimeter reading:

 List the type of radiation you used during the

 period e.g.

-unsealed radionuclides (i.e, 131I;14C, 32P)?
+unsealed radionuclides (i.e, I;C,P)?

 diagnostic X-ray

 CT or a fluoroscope

-19 6 6 7
+mobile diagnostic X-ray

 Sealed source (i.e. neutron probe)

-Potenting to the SOP or activity, can you think
+Deferring to the OOD on activity, and we think

 Referring to the SOP or activity, can you think

-of any part of the process that you would have

-been exposed to radiation?
+of any part of the process that you would have been exposed to radiation?

 (please record details)

-Company think of any manager and the first and the
+(please record details)

 Can you think of any reason or situation which

 would have exposed your badge to X-rays or

 radionuclides?

-HSW Handbook Ionising Radiation Safety Management Effective Date: 22 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 22 September 2027 Page 41 of 46 Warning This process is uncontrolled when printed.
+HSW Handbook Ionising Radiation Safety Management Effective Date: 23 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 23 September 2027 Page 41 of 46 Warning This process is uncontrolled when printed.
 The current version of this document is available on the HSW Website.